The FDA has been credited with starting a weird rumor a few years back that breast implants need to be changed every 10 years to prevent rupturing.

 Breast implants go through a lot!
 Think about how much they endure just in your everyday activities, including exercise, sex, and stomach sleeping.
 It's amazing how durable they are.

-In fact, a few years back my friend’s mom tripped over a doggy gate in her house and flew boobs first onto the hard tile.
+In fact, a few years back my friend’s mom tripped over a doggy gate in her house and flew breast implant first onto the hard tile.
 “My boob!” is the first thing she called out.
 Her breast implants were much older than 10 years and so she was concerned she had damaged one.
-Immediately she made an appointment with her plastic surgeon, who found nothing wrong with her breasts at all.
+Immediately she made an appointment with her plastic surgeon, who found nothing wrong with her breast implants at all.
 He even gave her the okay to continue her life with her same breast implants.

 One more fun fact... of all the women in the U.S. with breast implants...